mdbootstrap/mdb-ui-kit/docs/getting-started/introduction.md

 </script>
 {% endhighlight %}

-And that's it—you're on your way to a fully Material Design for Bootstrapped site.
+And that's it—you're on your way to a fully Bootstrap Material Designped site.
 If you're at all unsure about the general page structure, keep reading for an example page template.

 ## Starter template